-An Equal Access model also ensures that applicants can continue to secure solicitors and counsel who are willing to act on a 'no-win no-fee' basis, as the applicant's legal team will recoup their costs if the case is successful.
-This will increase access to justice for victim-survivors of sexual harassment and sex discrimination.
+The equal access model would also ensure that applicants can continue to secure solicitors and counsel who are willing to act on a 'no-win no-fee' basis, as the applicant's legal team will recoup their costs if the case is successful.
+This will increase access to justice for victim-survivors of discrimination and harassment.